HOME POSTCARDS FINE ART PRINTS NEWS STUDIO

 AVAILABLE SOON!

-Designed by Terry Moyle and Rosie Louise, these are the 1/72 prototypes of classic golden age aircraft that will be part of the BY AIR Classique paper model range.
+Designed by Terry Moyle and Rosie Louise, these are the 1/72 prototypes of classic golden age aircraft that will be part of the BY AIR Classique paper model range (produced now in 1/48 scale).

 Ford 2AT.
 This all-metal monoplane was designed by William Stout and was developed by Henry Ford.
 It is depicted in front of the Dearborn Passenger Air Terminal, the first modern air terminal built in the United States.
 Both the Ford 2AT and the building will be available as 1/72 scale paper model kits.